omegand/File-Protector/README.md

 ### Installation

-Download the executable from Releases tab and run it through the command line.
+1. Download latest executable from the [Releases](https://github.com/omegand/File-Protector/releases) tab.
+2. Run it through the command line.
+3. Optionally, set it in PATH to use it anywhere.

 ## Usage